 A variety of introductory experiences and courses invite newcomers to discover theology at Regis College.
 Semi-annual Open Houses welcome the general public to a free day of lectures, tours of our facilities and informal conversations with faculty, students and alums.
 The Windows on Theology continuous learning series offers six to eight session non-credit courses on topical issues in scripture, church history, pastoral studies and theology.
-Open registration in Special Basic Studies allows students to explore a sampling of credit courses, often as a way to test a new interest before making a commitment to specific degree program.

 Regis College offers four distinct entry level Master programs in theology.
 The twenty-unit Master of Theological Studies offers those with an established professional identity an opportunity to enrich their work and personal lives with a trans-disciplinary study of theology.
 The twenty-unit Master of Arts in Ministry and Spiritualty offers those with active ministerial experience an opportunity for reflection, professional development and personal integration, and/or an opportunity to discern their call and capacity for the ministry of spiritual direction.
 The thirty-unit Master of Divinity offers newcomers to ministry the first formation required for ordained or lay ministry in the Roman Catholic tradition.
-The eight to ten-unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.
+The eight-unit Master of Sacred Theology provides a fourth year of first formation focused on the practice of ministry.

 Students in advanced research oriented programs at Regis College are provided with a context rooted in Scripture and tradition, enlivened by a communal sense of God’s love in Jesus Christ, and stimulated by the questions and challenges of our culture.
 They are prepared for their vocation of theological scholarship in its dimensions of learning, research and teaching in a thorough and systematic way, according to the level of their program.
 Advanced programs are administered through the Toronto School of Theology.
 For more information about the offerings, the application process and financial aid, please click here.